octobercms/october/modules/system/assets/ui/docs/tab.md

   Example URL containing the tab title with a space 'More info':  `/backend/acme/example/tabexample/update/1#tab-more_info`

-Note: Using these hashtags only effects the parent widget's tabs
+Note: Using these hashtags only effects the parent form widget's tabs